stremann/vagrant-jenkins-node/README.md

     127.0.0.1:2222

-In case you want to share your Jenkins instance, you could use localtunnel util
+In case you want to share your Jenkins instance, you could use localtunnel:

+    lt --subdomain jenkins --port 6060

 Vagrant commands
 -------------